 You cannot be here today, over there tomorrow and down the road next Thursday.
 Pick the media that works best with your objectives and budget.
 Be consistent with your frequency and avoid those “special one-time, I need to know today” deals.

 Image is the fun part of our three components and much easier when we address reach and frequency, first.
 Suppliers need to avoid the “concrete and steel” message that makes their hotel or attraction look just like the next.
 Tour operators need to avoid making every destination look and feel the same.
-Too many choices makes it to easy to choose nothing.
+Too many choices make it too easy to choose nothing.

 Here’s the important part.
 Every bit of marketing you do, from sales to promotion to the product to the price itself, must reflect your company.
 That consistency is critical to your marketing fitness.